-All mathematical expressions defined using MathML must be placed inside a <mathml:math> element.
-A <mathml:math> element must only be defined in <cellml:component> or <cellml:role> elements.
+All mathematical expressions defined using MathML must be placed inside a <mathml:math> element. <mathml:math> elements must only be defined in <cellml:component> or <cellml:role> elements.
 The mathml and cellml namespace prefixes are used throughout this section to indicate that elements are in the MathML and CellML namespaces, respectively.
-The <cellml:role> and <cellml:variable_ref> elements mentioned in this section are first introduced in Section 76 of this specification.
+The <cellml:role>, <cellml:variable\ref> and <cellml:reaction> elements mentioned in this section are described in detail in Section 7 of this specification.

-<mathml:math> elements that occur as child elements of <cellml:component> elements can be used to define arbitrary expressions in terms of the variables declared in that component.
+<mathml:math> elements that occur as child elements of <cellml:component> elements can be used to define arbitrary expressions relating the variables declared in that component.
 A mathematical expression may make use of any variable declared within the current component by placing the variable's name within a <mathml:ci> element.
 Expressions must only modify the values of variables that belong to that component.
-Variables that belong to a component are those that are not declared with a public_interface or private_interface attribute value of "in".
+Variables that belong to a component are those that are not declared with a public\interface or private\interface attribute value of "in".

-<mathml:math> elements that occur as child elements of <cellml:role> elements (these are defined within <cellml:variable_ref> elements, which are in turn defined within <cellml:reaction> elements) can be used to define expressions that modify the values of specific variables in specific ways.
+<mathml:math> elements that occur as child elements of <cellml:role> elements (these are defined within <cellml:variable\ref> elements, which are in turn defined within <cellml:reaction> elements) can be used to define expressions that modify the values of specific variables in specific ways.
+These expressions may make use of any variable declared in the current component but must only modify the value of the variable referenced by the ancestor <cellml:variable\ref> element, subject to further limitations that are described in Section 7.2.